dominickpastore/pymd4c/README.md

   and `MD_FLAG_NOHTMLSPANS`

-Dialect option flags (note that not all features of a dialect may be supported, but these flags will cause MD4C to parse as many features of the dialect it supports):
+Dialect option flags (note that not all features of a dialect may be supported, but these flags will cause MD4C to parse as many features of the dialect as it supports):

 * `md4c.MD_DIALECT_COMMONMARK` - This is the default behavior of MD4C, so no